VERY LIGHT SPOILERS AHEAD: This blog will discuss only plot points made clear from early reviews and trailers.

 The primary instrument for her melody is a renaissance and baroque instrument called a viola da gamba, an ancestor of the modern cello.

-The witch lives deep in the woods, and her visual aesthetic draws from nature.
+Freya lives deep in the woods, and her visual aesthetic draws from nature.
 I represented this connection to the forest by framing her melody with colors evoking nature.
 A pair of Celtic harps merge to form a rapid network of arpeggios, dripping like rain drops down spider silk.
 This texture is punctured by freely performed log drums, claves, sticks, and other wooden percussion.
 These sounds rattle gently like chimes in the breeze, connecting them to nature.

-The witch’s theme is expressive and exotic, and it nudges gamers to wonder if there’s more to her than meets the eye.
+Freya’s theme is expressive and exotic, and it nudges gamers to wonder if there’s more to her than meets the eye.
 On the album, listen for variants of her theme in “The Healing” and “Salvation.”